 - Products from sellers that have a high seller feedback rating

 - Brands that care about their customers and are perceived as customer-centric.

-Why?
-Patterns in what customers are saying about your products may be features you should highlight in your listing or issues you may need to resolve.
-If you’ve had a recent high volume of negative reviews commenting on sizing issues, perhaps add some commentary to your listing explaining that the product runs a little larger than normal.
-If you’ve had a bunch of positive reviews come through highlighting the color vibrancy of the socks you sell, add vibrancy in your listing description.
+What customers are saying about your products may highlight issues in your listing or product.
+If you have a high volume of negative reviews commenting on sizing, for example, perhaps add some commentary to your listing explaining that the product runs a little larger than normal.
+Likewise, if you’ve had a bunch of positive reviews highlighting the color vibrancy of the socks you sell, add vibrancy in your listing description.

-I once met a seller who was upset that he had received some negative reviews and he wanted our help in getting them removed.
+I once met a seller who was upset that he had received some negative reviews on Amazon and he wanted our help in getting them removed.
 (For the record, Seller Labs does not do review removal.)
-This customer was so passionate about his product and so sure that it was perfect that he wasn’t listening to the feedback from buyers.
+This customer was so passionate about his product and so sure that it was perfect that he wasn’t listening to the input from buyers when they were telling him that there was a problem.
 This was a learning opportunity where two of five buyers said the product was gritty instead of smooth as promised, but the seller wouldn’t believe it and wasn’t willing to make a change.
 Huge opportunity missed.